The Effect of Shrubification on Collared Pikas in a Changing Arctic Ecosystem

 4. https://www.ualberta.ca/science/about-us/contact-us/faculty-directory/david-hik

-5. http://www.theglobeandmail.com/news/national/growth-of-arctic-shrubs-may-accelerate-global-warming-study-finds/article25333574/
+5. https://www.theglobeandmail.com/news/national/growth-of-arctic-shrubs-may-accelerate-global-warming-study-finds/article25333574/

 6. https://www.ualberta.ca/news-and-events/newsarticles/2015/april/mountains-warming-faster-say-researchers

-7. http://esseacourses.strategies.org/module.php?module_id=99
+7. https://esseacourses.strategies.org/module.php?module_id=99

 Find me on Twitter: @jacbird and @masitblog